Naylepsh/guild-wars-2-auto-daily-rewards/README.md

 ## How to run

+- install the dependencies `poetry install` (only have to do the first time)
 - create and fill `accounts.yml` with your credentials (example file: `accounts.example.yml`)
 - run `poetry run python main.py`